brayest/RedisClusterCloudFormation/README.md

 sudo docker-compose stop
 ```

 Go back to the WebApp and refresh, it takes arround 1 min to (30 seconds actually) to show the master replacement.
-If you want you can restart the "Master" node again and se it become a Slave Now
+If you want you can restart the "Master" node again and watch it become a Slave.

 ```bash
 sudo su